ly129/midn_gui/README.md

       Remote Site name  - To idenfiry the site name

-      Central Site Web Applicaiton URL: The public IP address and port of the central mahine
+      Central Site Web Applicaiton URL: The public IP address and port of the central mahine  (in this sample -  https://129.103.12.18:5443 )

       Remote site public IP address: The program will try to idenfify the public IP address.
 But, if it is not accurate, manual update is reuqired.